 So can anything be done?
 Zone Manager is trying.
 Rather than trying to track individual items Zone Manager makes use of barcodes to track deliveries.
 Every delivery has a unique code and this can be printed on the ‘Site Permit’ form and can even be included in the confirmation email sent to the contractors or hauliers.

 On presentation of this code at the gate a security operator can scan into Zone Manager and this will immediately identify the delivery, whether its late or early and where the materials are headed.
 If the permit is placed in a plastic pocket it can stay with the delivered goods, at least until the package starts being broken down.
+Plastic pockets can protect from weather but only to a limited extent.
 Scanning the barcode will show what delivery the materials came on and how long they have been sitting there.

-Small steps maybe, but it is a start. the Logistics Business has wide experience in the use and application of barcodes in many industries.
-If you want to find out how the Logistics Business and Zone Manager can help you integrate barcodes into your project contact us on 0345 222 9902 or using this link
+Small steps maybe, but it is a start.
+Zone Manager has wide experience in the use and application of barcodes in many industries.
+If you want to find out how Zone Manager can help you integrate barcodes into your project contact us on 0345 222 9902 or using this link